dipuk0506/UQ/README.md

-# Codes on Uncertainty Aware Neural Network Training
+# Uncertainty-Aware Neural Network Training Scripts

-### This repository contains several implementations of codes of uncertainty quantifications.
+### This repository contains several scripts of Uncertainty-Aware Neural Network Trainining.
 We apply codes to several datasets and upload codes in Jupyter Notebooks with execution details.